Tanner's Plan. The Jade Snake Part 2 is underway!

 Tamzine, now changed into dry clothing, joined Tanner and the captain.
 ‘We appreciate your help.
 And until we can find a way back home, we would be happy to visit your home world.
 You didn't say what it's called.’

-‘Tarshien, after the sky god.’
+‘Tarshien, after the sky god,’ the captain said.

 ‘Tarshien, it sounds romantic,’ said Tamzine.